Mirza Mughal: Early life

 Mirza Mughal was the fifth son of Bahadur Shah Zafar, the 20th and last Mughal emperor.
-His mother, Sharif-ul-Mahal Sayyidini, came from an aristocratic Sayyid family that claimed descent from Muhammad.
+His mother, Sharafat Mahal Sayyidini, came from an aristocratic Sayyid family that claimed descent from Muhammad.
+His mother was descended from Abdullah Shah Ghazi who was from the Hasanid line of the Ahl al-Bayt.

 Following the death in 1856 of his elder step-brother Mirza Fakhru, Mirza Mughal became the eldest surviving legitimately born son of Bahadur Shah Zafar.
 However, the British refused to recognize anybody as heir to the throne of Delhi, and indicated that the monarchy would be abolished following Zafar's death.

 War of 1857

 In May 1857, sepoys in the service of the East India Company rebelled against their British officers and streamed into Delhi.
 They made straight for the palace, apprised the Emperor of their grievances against their British superiors, affirmed their allegiance to him, and sought sanctuary and leadership.
 A few days later, after taking stock of the situation, Mirza Mughal and some of his half-brothers petitioned their father to be appointed in charge of the rebel troops.
 Their plea was initially refused but later granted, and Mirza Mughal, as the senior-most legitimate prince, was designated commander-in-chief.
 Though the emperor seems to have opposed the cold-blooded killing of the European prisoners, the princes also seem to have been involved in the act.
 Mirza Mughal had absolutely no training or experience for his new office.
 However, he energetically sought to organize the troops, make arrangements for their billeting and provisioning, and bring a semblance of order to the edgy city.
 His inexperience soon became apparent, and he was upstaged a few weeks later by the arrival of a large force of mutineers from Bareilly, led by Bakht Khan, formerly an Indian officer (Subedar) in the service of the East India Company.
 Bakht Khan had earned a reputation as an artillery officer during the Afghan wars.
 Shortly after his arrival, the emperor appointed Bakht Khan commander-in-chief and left Mirza Mughal in charge of supplies.
 A few weeks later, following another reshuffle of offices, Mirza Mughal was given charge of administering the city of Delhi.